dragmakex/LunchSphere/README.md

 We presented both our manual and automatic prototype models to a group of students.
 They recognized the problem that we are trying to solve, but didn't quite agree on our approach.
 Contrary to our expectations, the majority of our peer reviewers expressed a preference for the automatic model.
 They criticized the manual, invitation-based system as inconvenient, stating they were unlikely to use it.
 They argued it failed to solve the lunch scheduling problem in an easy way, pointing out that it is too similar to other messaging services and would only add to the confusion caused by having yet another app.
 They liked the automatic approach, since it's based on entering your availability just once a week and letting the app make lunch arrangements.
 In contrast, the purpose and benefit of the manual system remained unclear to them.
 The reviewers only raised one concern specific to the automatic model, which was regarding the potential complications in changing your weekly available lunch times when a lunch appointment is already set for that day.

 For both prototypes, they offered valuable suggestions for additional features:

 - Implementing a favorites system to prioritize preferred groups.
 - Integrating personal preferences into user profiles, such as food preferences, allergies, location preferences, etc.
 - Displaying who has accepted or declined invitations.
 - Adding and inviting friends of friends or suggested friends

-#### TODO: Conclusion
+#### Conclusion

 After our recent feedback session, it became evident that while our core idea held promise, our execution needed refining.
-Several concerns were raised, especially around the user workload in the invitation-based system, prompting us to reconsider our approach.
+We combined the best ideas from both prototypes to create yet another prototype, which solves the weak points of each individual prototype.
+Refer to pictures below for the new prototype.

 We've transitioned from a labor-intensive invitation system to a more streamlined automatic scheduling system.
 Although the latter does alleviate much of the user's responsibility, it also necessitated a weekly plan input, which we perceived as another potential friction point.